Monthly Archives: October 2011

 Republican City, NE

 In this time of being politically correct we decided since we had visited Liberal, KS we should also visit Republican City, NE.
 Once again, we found the name had nothing to do with politics.
-It had it beginnings with the … Continue reading
+It had it beginnings with the French traders, which we found very interesting being of French heritage.
+Continue reading